JamieRees452/NEMO_CANAL/README.md

 Files
 ------

-save_mean_fields.py - Save the zonally and temporally averaged netCDF data

-interpolate_mean_fields.py - Interpolate onto the uniform CANAL grid
+mean_fields_for_initialisation.py - Obtain and interpolate the mean fields from the coupled model to the CANAL grid

 <img src="/images/interpolate_onto_CANAL.png" alt="Alt text" title="Optional title">